enze-chen/mi-book-2021/week_1/03/reading_papers.md

 Another place to find relevant papers is in the list of references in a relevant paper that you have already read (or at least know of).
 This is because often times the paper you just read builds upon other work that could have a critical piece of information that you're looking for, and you will know this association based on how the older paper was cited in the newer paper.
 Another cool feature of Google Scholar is their "Cited by" feature that accompanies every search result.
-This address the reverse problem, and finds all of the indexed papers that _cite_ the article that's listed.
+This address the reverse problem, and finds all of the indexed papers that _cite the article that's listed_.